 3. Fuji-Q Highlands

-Fuji-Q Highland is one of Japan’s most well-known amusement parks, located in the Fuji Five Lake area at the foot of Mount Fuji.
+Fuji-Q Highland is one of the most well-known amusement parks in the world and was a major factor in our decision to visit Japan.
+Located in the Fuji Five Lake area at the foot of Mount Fuji.
 This park is particularly famous among thrill-seekers for its record-breaking roller coasters, extravagant rides, and anime-themed attractions.

 Its four major roller coasters are; Eejanaika, Dodonpa, Takabisha, and Fujiyama – each breaking records in their respective categories.

 Eejanaika, for instance, holds the world record for the highest number of inversions, while Dodonpa is known for its jaw-dropping speed and sudden acceleration.
 Takabisha, on the other hand, is renowned for having the world’s steepest drop, and Fujiyama, named after Mount Fuji, was once the world’s tallest roller coaster.

 For anyone journeying to Japan, particularly those enchanted by the mesmerizing tales spun by Studio Ghibli’s animated movies, Ghibli Park is a destination that simply cannot be missed.